syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Getting-Started.md

 N> `Labels` property is an array, which indicates that more than one label can be added to a node.

+* Default values for all nodes can be set using default settings.
+For example if all nodes have same `Width` and `Height`, we can move such properties into `DefaultSettings by using below code example.

+{% highlight c# %}
+    //Default Settings
+    DiagramWebControl.Model.DefaultSettings.Node = new Node()
+    {
+        Type = Shapes.Flow,
+        Width = 140,
+        Height = 50,
+        OffsetX = 300
+    };
+{% endhighlight %}

 Added node will be displayed in diagram as shown below.

 ![](/aspnet/Diagram/Getting-Started_images/Getting-Started_img2.png)